archusXIV/mpv-playlists-manager/README.md

 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created and merged with your mpmrc file, of course a backup will be generated under mpmrc.orig.
 Remember some of the changes are **crucial**...

 ## Changelog:
+- Added _ViewDefaultAudioVideoTitles function in case we get more than
+    - 25 links in a temporary list so we can see two pages of 25 titles each.
+- Fixed bug in _GetYoutubePlaylistUrlsMethods function using parallel.
 - Refactored _Menu function (main window) in multiple parts.
 - Fixed (disabled) keyboard arrow keys redirecting to wrong function.
     - For example up arrow output is: '\\[A', so 'A' leads to create audio list...
-- Change theme name 'chocolat-pistache' to 'pistachio' for aesthetic reason.
-- Added an url test in _CopyMediaUrl function, if not an url we are warned.
-- Pressing Ctrl+M in main window shows most mpmrc settings.

 ## Recent additions
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.